adajuly/AniX/README.md

 It uses the native **css transition** attribute, better than js simulation animation performance.
 And can use hardware acceleration.

 AniX is less than **10k** in size, and it does not change your coding habit as much as possible.
-There are multiple versions of the AniX option, [umd version](https://github.com/a-jie/AniX/blob/master/dist/umd/anix.umd.js), [jQuery version](https://github.com/a-jie/AniX/blob/master/dist/jq/anix.jq.js),[angular version](https://github.com/a-jie/NgxAni) and [React version](https://github.com/a-jie/react-anix)...
+There are multiple versions of the AniX option, [umd version](https://github.com/a-jie/AniX/blob/master/dist/umd/anix.umd.js), [jQuery version](https://github.com/a-jie/AniX/blob/master/dist/jq/anix.jq.js), [Angular version](https://github.com/a-jie/NgxAni) and [React version](https://github.com/a-jie/react-anix)...

 ## Install and Include